Middle Ages Legacy

-This passion for books and learning, gave birth to another innovation: universities.
+This passion for books and learning gave birth to another innovation: universities.
 The University of Bologna, founded in 1088, is the oldest university in the Western world.
-The University of Oxford, is the oldest in the English-speaking world, founded over 200 years before the birth of the Aztec Empire, in central America.
+The University of Oxford is the oldest in the English-speaking world, founded over 200 years before the birth of the Central American Aztec Empire.
 What set universities like Bologna or Oxford apart, was that they promoted research and debate, not just parrot-fashion learning.
-Also, unlike other institutions of the day, these autonomous communities of scholars, studied secular as well as religious subjects.
+Also, unlike other institutions of the day, these autonomous communities of scholars studied secular as well as religious subjects.
 In this environment, science and philosophy blossomed and the Middle ages produced some of the greatest art, music, and literature in all of history.

 The Guttenberg Press

 As literature flourished, Johannes Gutenberg unveiled his moveable type printing press.
 In our world of daily newspapers, cheap airport novels and civic libraries full of books, it is hard to conceive a time before the printed word.
 But, in 1440 AD, Guttenberg’s press was revolutionary.
 For the first time, Bibles and other books could be printed instead of being copied by hand.
 This technology contributed to the drive to translate Bibles into the common languages of Europe.
 A cause for which many would give their lives.